Helping You Understand The Probate Process

 - Operating the decedent’s business/winding up business affairs

 These can be overwhelming without the assistance of an experienced attorney.
-Bowe, Lisella & Bowe is an established and respected law firm with more than 65 years' experience and a dedication to clients and community.
+Bowe & Odorizzi Law, LLC is an established and respected law firm with more than 65 years’ experience and a dedication to clients and community.

 We offer free initial consultations on many matters, are available for weekday, evening and weekend appointments, and are committed to charging reasonable and affordable rates.
-Contact us at our downtown Tamaqua offices at 570-225-0032.
+Call us at our downtown Tamaqua offices at 570-225-0032.
+You may also contact us online.